Sean Singh Matharoo

 About Professor Matharoo

-He is Book Review Assistant Editor for Ecozon@: European Journal of Literature, Culture and Environment, a lab affiliate with Energy Lab Today at Georgia Tech, and is a partner/collaborator with Vision Inclusive.
+Matharoo is Book Review Assistant Editor for Ecozon@: European Journal of Literature, Culture and Environment, a lab affiliate with Energy Lab Today at Georgia Tech, and a partner/collaborator with Vision Inclusive.
+He also makes noise music that mirrors his scholarship.

 Publications, Articles, & Presentations